7th South East Asian Peninsular Games

 The first major regional sporting event held in Singapore

-In 1959, the first edition of this multi-sport event was organised in Bangkok to promote co-operation and understanding among countries in the Southeast Asian region.
-The biennial event held at different cities and the seventh edition marked the first time Singapore played host.
+In 1959, the first edition of this multi-sport event was organised in Bangkok to promote co-operation and understanding among countries in the Southeast Asia.
+The biennial event was subsequently held at different cities in the region, including in Singapore for the first time in 1973.

-Determined to make a good first impression, the young nation-state embarked on the construction of a National Stadium.
-The newly-built public housing town of Toa Payoh was also designated a Games Village for the athletes and officials to stay in, offering a thoroughly modern introduction to Singapore as a modern city-state.
+Determined to make a good first impression, the then young nation-state embarked on the construction of a National Stadium and also designated the newly-built public housing town of Toa Payoh as the Games Village for the athletes and officials to stay in.
+The result was a spectacular introduction to Singapore as a modern city-state.